dafuloth/m1-project/README.md

 Beginning on the home page, the customer can see the upcoming events at the _Lilac Lounge_ which can help to give them an idea of kind of _vibe_ they may find.

-Right after the events calendar there is a call-to-action directed at customers: a link to the Contact Us page that the customer can click if their interest is piqued.
+Right after the events calendar there is a call-to-action directed at customers: a link to the Contact form that the customer can click if their interest is piqued.

 The website will help the customer to achieve these goals because:

-- the "Contact Us" page is clearly signposted on the home page, in addition to being linked to from the navigation bar
-- information about the venue is summarised preceding the contact form on the "Contact Us" page
+- information about the venue is summarised on a dedicated _About Us_ page
-- the contact form is conveniently available there, for the customer to make further enquiries
 - The Gallery will contain event photography showcasing the venue in action, which can serve to present the _Lilac Lounge_ as a well run popular venue
+- the Contact form is easily accessed as a modal from any page of the website

 #### `Patron` goals